google/rappor/client/README.md

 The privacy of RAPPOR is based on the client "lying" about the true values -- that is, not sending them over the network.

-They clients are typically small in terms of code size because the RAPPOR client algorithm is simple.
+The clients are typically small in terms of code size because the RAPPOR client algorithm is simple.
 See the README.md in each subdirectory for details on how to use the library.